Artificial neural networks

 Convolutional neural networks

-An approach using very complex, multi-layered Artificial Neural Networks that requires large amounts of training data but can perform very complex tasks such as image labelling, like identifying cars in a photograph.
+An approach using very complex, multi-layered 'artificial neural networks' that require large amounts of training data but can perform very complex tasks such as image labelling, like identifying cars in a photograph.

 Exploratory data analysis